Eddie Leonard: Career

 Leonard wanted to be a baseball player, and tried out for John McGraw and played for the Baltimore Orioles as a center fielder briefly.
 He was unsuccessful, but danced and sang for the players in the clubhouse, and George H. Primrose discovered him.
 Primrose subsequently hired him as a minstrel.
 He subsequently performed with the George Primrose Minstrels.

 In 1890, Leonard left Richmond with a road show.
 He would find his way to New York City, and was hired in the show McFadden's Flats.
 Around 1900, Leonard joined Jack Haverly's minstrel show.
 In 1903, Leonard danced and sang the song "Don't Do Nothin' for Nobody That Won't Do Nothin' For You" with Primrose and Decker.
 He became known for a ragtime song style that Leonard called "syncopated syllabication" and a "soft shoe" dance.
 He was known for his songs "Ida, Sweet As Apple Cider", "Roly Boly Eyes" and "Big Brown Booloo Eyes", but he wrote more than 40 songs throughout his career.
 His song "Ida, Sweet As Apple Cider" sold 500,000 copies.
-He also appeared in the muscial comedies, The Southerners and Lifting the Lid.
+He also appeared in the musical comedies, The Southerners and Lifting the Lid.
 His musical comedy Roly-Boly Eyes broke a house record in 1919 at the Knickerbocker Theatre in Manhattan.
 Leonard performed with his wife Mabel Russell in vaudeville acts.
 Leonard was in big minstrel shows, including Eddie Leonard's Minstrel Monarchs and the Cohan and Harris Show, which was backed by George M. Cohan.
 His salary in 1910 reached US$6,000 a week.

 In 1932, Leonard was scheduled to tour with The Rooneys, Walter C. Kelly, Joe Frisco, Dannie Dare, Eddie Miller and George Price, but the tour was cancelled.
-In 1929, Eddie Leonard starred in the movie production The Minstrel Show and he appeared in several other movies.
+In 1929, Eddie Leonard starred in the movie production Melody Lane and he appeared in several other movies.

 Later in life, Leonard managed a bar and grill in Brooklyn called Eddie Leonard Minstrel Bar and Grill, but the business folded after six years.